oleges1/algos/README.md

 Algorithms implemented on C++

 Some basic algorithms:

--trees
+- trees

-*Red-Black tree
+* Red-Black tree

-*Checker of Red-Black-tree
+* Checker of Red-Black-tree

-*Binary tree with plenty of functions
+* Binary tree with plenty of functions